• Skip to primary navigation

 • Simmer the whole oranges until soft then place in a blender and blitz until smooth.

-• Add the polenta, ground almonds and baking powder and mix until thoroughly incorporated.
+• Beat the eggs and sugar together in a large bowl then add the polenta, ground almonds and baking powder and mix until thoroughly incorporated.

 • Finally stir in chocolate chips.